robwhitaker/mmp-website/TESTING.md

 ### Interactive Entries

 Interactive entries should be denoted by a [gamepad icon](http://fontawesome.io/icon/gamepad/) both next to the entry in the table of contents and next to the heading in the book.
-Clicking on the interactive heading should open the interactive segment in a new tab.
+Clicking on the interactive heading should open the interactive segment in a new tab as well as make the entry the selected entry.

 ### Page Footer